johnmyronmillar/CryptoSentimentAnalysis/README.md

 Based on the review of multiple news articles, Ethereum has higher postive sentiment.

-* Ethereum has a higher positive mean 0.072 versus bitcoin 0.046
+* Ethereum has a higher positive mean 0.072 versus Bitcoin 0.046

 * Bitcoin has the highest negative score with a max negative score 0.277000	 versus Ethereum 0.177000